-3. Taxation treatment of Religious Practitioners - Overview
+3. Taxation Treatment of Religious Practitioners - Overview

-New legislation dealing with the taxation treatment of religious practitioners was introduced in August 2001.
+New legislation dealing with the taxation treatment of religious practitioners was introduced in 2019 (TR 2019/3).
 These amendments ensure that religious practitioners who are not employees at common law will be treated in the same way as employees for income tax purposes.
 Remuneration received by a religious practitioner from a religious institution will be treated as follows:

-- 3.1 Payments to a religious practitioner for activities done in the pursuit of a be subject to PAYG withholding. - 3.2 A religious institution making a payment to a religious practitioner for the and will be required to issue a PAYG payment summary to the religious for special PAYG withholding rules that apply to certain payments. - 3.3 Under the new ABN and GST laws all activities performed by a religious criteria for recognition as an enterprise. - 3.4 exempt from FBT.
+- 3.1 Payments to a religious practitioner for activities done in the pursuit of a vocation as a religious practitioner and as a member of a religious institution will be subject to PAYG withholding. - 3.2 A religious institution making a payment to a religious practitioner for the performance of such activities is required to make PAYG withholding deductions and will be required to issue a PAYG payment summary to the religious practitioner at the end of the tax year.
+This will only apply if the paying entity makes the payment in the course or furtherance of an enterprise.
+See section 10 for special PAYG withholding rules that apply to certain payments. - 3.3 Under the new ABN and GST laws all activities performed by a religious practitioner as a member of a religious institution will be taken to be the activities of the religious institution.